-Therapists help people learn how to condition the stump, which promotes the natural process of shrinking.
-The stump must shrink before a prosthesis is fitted.
-An elastic shrinker or bandages worn 24 hours a day can help shape the stump and prevent fluid buildup in tissues.
-Soon after the amputation, people may be given a temporary prosthesis so that they may begin walking sooner and thus help the stump shrink.
+Therapists help people learn how to condition the residual limb (stump), which promotes the natural process of shrinking.
+The residual limb must shrink before a prosthesis is fitted.
+An elastic shrinker or bandages worn 24 hours a day can help shape the residual limb and prevent fluid buildup in tissues.
+Soon after the amputation, people may be given a temporary prosthesis so that they may begin walking sooner and thus help the residual limb shrink.
 With a temporary prosthesis, people can start ambulation exercises on parallel bars and progress to walking with crutches or a cane until a permanent prosthesis is made.
 Sometimes people use a prosthesis with permanent components but with a temporary socket and frame.
 Because some parts remain the same, people may adjust to the new parts more quickly.

-If a permanent prosthesis is made before the stump stops shrinking, adjustments may be needed to make it comfortable and to enable people to walk well.
-A permanent prosthesis is usually made several weeks after amputation to give the stump time to shrink completely.
+If a permanent prosthesis is made before the residual limb stops shrinking, adjustments may be needed to make it comfortable and to enable people to walk well.
+A permanent prosthesis is usually made several weeks after amputation to give the residual limb time to shrink completely.

 When people receive the prosthesis, they are taught the basics of using it:

 How to take it off